ianrenton/ianrenton.com/_guides/2016-02-06-install-linux-on-a-linx-1010b-tablet.markdown

 To get started you will need:

 *   Linx 1010B tablet and charger
-*   A Fedora Workstation x86_64 Live ISO image (download from [here](https://getfedora.org/en/workstation/download/))
+*   The Fedora Media Writer tool (download from [here](https://getfedora.org/en/workstation/download/))
-*   The [Rufus](http://rufus.ie/en/) tool to write the image to the USB stick
 *   A USB memory stick with at least 4GB capacity

 The Linx 1010B keyboard attachment (or other USB keyboard) is useful to speed things up a little, but isn't strictly necessary.

 <div class="notes">
-  <p><strong>Why Rufus and not Unetbootin or Fedora Media Writer?</strong></p>
+  <p><strong>Why Fedora Media Writer and not Rufus or Unetbootin?</strong></p>
-  <p>The Fedora image is unusual amongst Linux LiveUSB installers in that it uses the "ISOHybrid" format.
-Rufus is the only USB image writing program I know of that will automatically do the more advanced techniques required to write an ISOHybrid image to a USB stick and make it boot properly while keeping the stick in FAT32 format for later use.
-By contrast:</p>
-  <ul><li>Unetbootin will write the image to the USB stick in a more basic way, and while the result is bootable, the Fedora environment does not load properly within it and it cannot be installed.</li>
+  <p>I used to recommend Unetbootin for writing images to memory stick.
+This worked well for other distros such as Ubuntu but I have encountered issues with it when using Fedora, where the result is bootable, but the Fedora environment does not load properly within it and it cannot be installed.
+Your mileage may vary, so give it a try if you prefer.</p>
+  <p>I've also previously recommended Rufus for use with Fedora images, due to issues with Fedora Media Writer.
+As of December 2022 (Fedora Workstation 37), Fedora Media Writer seems to have improved in reliability, so I now recommend it as it's easier to use than Rufus.</p>
-  <li>Fedora Media Writer directly writes the image to the USB stick as if it were a DVD (ISO9660 file system).
-It will install fine from this, but afterwards the memory stick won't immediately be usable in the normal way.
-The Fedora Media Writer has a built-in "Restore" function intended to revert the USB stick back to a normal state, but during my testing I found that this didn't work and I had to recreate the partition table manually with GParted.
-I could not fix it with Windows Disk Management Console.
-Therefore, I don't recommend this approach for new users.</li></ul>
+  <p>There is one disadvantage to Fedora Media Writer, in that it directly writes the image to the USB stick as if it were a DVD (ISO9660 file system).
+This means that after the install, the memory stick won't immediately be usable in the normal way.
+The Fedora Media Writer has a built-in "Restore" function to revert the USB stick back to a normal state, which I explain <a href="#revertusb">after the install</a>.</p>
 </div>

 ## Considering Dual-Boot